ankschoubey/whatsapptojson/README.md

   -h, --help            show this help message and exit -f FILE, --file FILE  chat text file
   -d DEVICE, --device DEVICE
-                        can be 'iphone' or 'android' -s SAVE, --save SAVE  path of file/direction to save json, 'default' would be same as text file name in same directory -v, --verbose         Verbose (Print output)
+                        can be 'iphone' or 'android', or 'iphone_24' or 'android_24' if your file uses 24h timestamps -s SAVE, --save SAVE  path of file/direction to save json, 'default' would be same as text file name in same directory -v, --verbose         Verbose (Print output)